Important PPP update for 2021

 This urgency is reflected in the size of the appropriation for small businesses, which still may not be enough.
 From Bloomberg:

 Providing fast relief to small-business owners and helping them keep their workers on payroll is central to shore up the economy.
 It’s a crucial sector that employs almost half of the private workforce and has been among the hardest hit by lockdowns across the country as part of efforts to slow the coronavirus pandemic.
 The number of Americans filing for unemployment benefits surged to a record 3.28 million [the third week of March 2020], more than quadruple the previous high in 1982, according to Labor Department figures released [on March 26, 2020].

-So, what can desperate small business owners expect from the $350 billion Paycheck Protection Program stimulus bill?
+So, what can desperate small business owners, independent contractors, and self-employed individuals expect from the Paycheck Protection Program stimulus bills?
 And how can you see if you qualify?
 Here’s a full overview.

 What is the Paycheck Protection Program?
 (Overview.)

-The Paycheck Protection Program authorizes $349 billion (in the first round of funding; $310 billion has been added for round 2) in forgivable loans to small businesses to pay their employees during the COVID-19 crisis.
+The Paycheck Protection Program originally authorized $349 billion (in the first round of funding; $310 billion was added for round 2, and an additional $285B in funding was obtained for 2021 so far) in forgivable loans to small businesses to pay their employees during the COVID-19 crisis.
 All loan terms will be the same for everyone.